“Horas non numero nisi serenas” – “I don’t count the hours unless they’re pleasant ones.”

 The collection is inspired by the sundials that decorate the façades of numerous Italian palaces and villas.
 The sundial, a truly ancient instrument, measures the passage of time by way of the shadow cast by a tall central pin (the gnomon) on a painted horizontal or vertical surface.

-Now Virginia Valentini’s and Francesco Breganze de Capnist’s catalog of tributes to classical and Renaissance Italian architecture has an impressive new entry in “Meridiane.”
+Now, Virginia Valentini’s and Francesco Breganze de Capnist’s catalogue of tributes to classical and Renaissance Italian architecture has an impressive new entry: the Meridiane.

 Shadows and architectural forms.
 These are the key elements of LATOxLATO’s new Meridiane collection.
 Architectural forms and linear volumes come together to tell a story, brought to life by the superb handiwork and skill of the finest Italian master artisans: major collaborations that underline the uniqueness of LATOxLATO’s work, in particular the two designers’ dedication to their research and their deep and powerful bond with their homeland.

 The materials used are the other star of the show.
 White, tactile ceramic recalls the classic Italian tradition of glazed majolica pottery and creates an ideal base for the play of shadows that characterizes the collection.
 Precious metals are used to accent the vertical elements – the gnomons – that “cast” the illusory, decorative shadows.

 The juxtaposition of geometric lines and rich detailing makes this a collection that goes with everything.
 Perfect for contemporary environments or more classic interiors, Meridiane is for anyone in search of a decorative piece that is original and authentically Italian.

 Four design accessories for four moments of the day

 - The Round Tray 06:45

 - The Bowl 12:30